andestro/svg2GDS/readme.md

 # svg2GDS

-Convert an SVG file to a GDS file.
+Convert an SVG file to a GDSII file.

 **Current status:** Only rudimentary implementation.
 SVG path objects are converted to GDSII boundaries.